 We were able to see immediately which of those title structures had potential and which didn’t.
 The advantage of having so many initial ideas is that you can mix and match to find combinations that work.

-And even though we didn’t know the final number of jokes we would use, we didn’t hesitate to use a placeholder number in the headline analyzer.
+And even though we didn’t know the final number of jokes we would use, we didn’t hesitate to use a placeholder number in the Headline Analyzer Studio.

 Eventually, we tried the final title which scored an impressive 87.
 Unsurprisingly, it was the biggest hit we’d had on the site to that point.